corespring/heroku-helper/README.md

 ### Release Notes

+#### 0.6
+- push can now take 'before' or 'after' this will only run the before or after scripts and not the command

 #### 0.4
 - Set env vars and push now set the vars via the rest api.
 This means that multiple changes can be applied for only one release.
 - Re-implemented the Rest Client using Dispatch